AdaGold/interview_week_activities/02_News_API/README.md

 - Make seed data and test that it all works as expected

 **Wave 2:** Setup the API
+API users should be able to query:
+- All News articles
+- A Specific News Article, by ID
+- All News Articles by Category
+- All News Articles by an Author

-**Wave 3:** Deploy to Heroku
+**Wave 3:** Deploy to Heroku!

 **Wave 4:** Create documentation for your API
 In the README (you can overwrite this one), highlight all the functionality of your API with examples on how to use it.

 ### Optional Enhancements
-- Require users of your app to register for a token,

 - Add the following resources to extend the functionality of your API.
 Allow users to sign up as a and favorite articles using a POST method.
   - Tags
   - Readers
   - Favorites

+- Require users of your app to register for a token